Lifelong Angler: A tribute to Edwin Pease

 Ed is a lifelong angler, although far from a young man, Ed pursues his passion relentlessly.
 Four to five weeks each fall you can find Ed angling Alaska’s rivers and lakes in search of something but few will ever understand and many are still searching.
 Searching for that drift of the fly, the flowing water of a river.
 Searching for the strike of a Silver Salmon as it leaps from the depths of a well known run.
 Perhaps it’s the camaraderie found among friends at 3 am joking about bears as we embark on a mile long journey, in the dark, down an even darker path along a salmon choked river or creek.

 Ed walks the trail alone as he is let out while the boy’s park the truck.
 You can see Ed’s hat glisten as the headlights pan across the many flies that adorn it.
-One might stock their fly box with the flies that drop from Ed’s hat along that trail and if the lucky recipient actually tied one of the colorful flies they will find that the fly is not just pretty but effective as well.
+One might stock their fly box with the flies that drop from Ed’s hat along that trail and if the lucky recipient actually tied one of the colorful flies on they would find out that the fly isn’t just pretty but effective as well.
 As for me I tend to leave the flies where they lay just in case its Ed’s way of getting back to the truck.

 Only Ed can say for sure what it is that motivates him into such pursuits that are far from easy for any man.
 Rising at 2 a.m. in order to beat the crowds after fishing till late the night before.
 Then trekking a mile or more to the hot spots on a bum hip and landing as many, if not more, big fish than the rest of us.
 You should try catching several Silver Salmon in rapid succession in a swift current.
 Fun for sure, tiring for surer.